Maine flag

 What subjects must I teach in Maine?

-Maine requires instruction in the following subjects: english, math, science, social studies, health, physical education, and fine arts.
+Maine requires instruction in the following subjects: english, math, science, social studies, health, physical education, fine arts, library skills, maine studies, and computer proficiency.
 Beyond these requirements, you have flexibility to add subjects that interest your family.

 Nearby states